Lentyl/stripe-rest-api-tests/README.md

 - Type: mvn test.

 <h3>Test results:</h3>
-The run report will be available after performing the run in the "target/reports" folder.
+The run report will be available after performing the run in the "reports" folder.